v-dem/queasy-config/README.md

 This package contains a set of the classes intended for reading configuration files.
 Formats currently supported are:

-* PHP (recommended, see below)
+* PHP
-* INI (not recommended but very easy)
+* INI
 * JSON
 * XML

-> PHP config format supports multi-file configs, also it's possible to use PHP constants and expressions there (UPDATE: this feature will be implemented for other config formats in near future).

-> INI format doesn't support nested configs.

 ### Features

 * Easy to use - just like nested arrays or objects.
 Also it's possible to use `foreach()` with config instances.
 * Support for default option values.
 * Support for multi-file configurations.
-You can split your config into many files as you wish without changing program code (PHP configs only).
+You can split your config into many files as you wish without changing program code.
 * Options inheritance.
 If an option is missing at current config level, it will look for this option on upper levels.
 * Unified config interface.
 You can switch between config formats without changing your code.
 * Easy to extend with other config formats.